Zenchiyu/advanced-formal-tools/README.md

 ## PRISM Installation

+Our project is based on PRISM version 4.7.
 PRISM is known to run on Linux, Windows and Mac OS X, both 64-bit and 32-bit versions.

 You will need Java, version 9 or above (get it, for example from Oracle or AdoptOpenJDK).
 To run binary versions of PRISM, you only need the Java Runtime Environment (JRE), not the full Java Development Kit (JDK).